 3 Ways to Securely Wipe an External Hard Drive Clean on Mac

-You've just got a new SSD (solid-state drive) and wanted to sell or donate the old one HDD (hard disk drive), or your current external drive just got over-cluttered, and you want to give it a complete wipe to regain all space.
-Either way, we're going to show you three different ways to securely erase an external drive on Mac OS.
+You've just got a new SSD (solid-state drive), and wanted to sell or donate the old HDD (hard disk drive)?
+Or your current external drive just got over-cluttered, and you want to give it a complete wipe to regain all the space.

 1. Use Stellar Drive Wipe